 For additional guidance please refer to Chapter II Risk and Mitigation, SECP AML/CFT Regulations 2020.
-Link: SRO 921 (I)/2020 Securities and Exchange Commission of Pakistan (AML/CFT) Regulations, 2020 | SECP and section 5 of SECP AML/CFT Guidelines 2021.
+Link: SRO 921 (I)/2020 Securities and Exchange Commission of Pakistan (AML/CFT)

+Regulations, 2020 | SECP and section 5 of SECP AML/CFT Guidelines 2021.

-2- Can we solely rely on the Wealth Statement reported with Income Tax Return of a client for an enhanced verification of Source of Wealth (SoW) and Source of Funds (SoF) of a particular customer?
+3- Is the Wealth Statement reported to Tax Authorities with a client's Income Tax Return helpful for enhanced verification of the Source of Wealth (SoW) and Source of Funds (SoF) of a customer?